google/chained-promise/README.md

 ```

 This executes the given callback function, and the result itself is a promise that resolves into the value of the terminal node when it reaches the end.

 See [the example project](examples/wikipedia-list-links) for the full example code.
 Also see jsdoc to [ChainedPromise.js](src/ChainedPromise.js) for more explanation of other functions such as `flatMap`.

-## Usage Note

-ChainedPromise extends Promise class, which is permitted by ES6 specification.
-However, most modern JS engines (including NodeJS) do not yet support this.
-Fortunately, most Promise polyfills and ES6 shims (es6-promise, rsvp, Babel polyfill) all support extending Promise.
-Users are advised to require a shim / polyfill of choice when using this library.

 Disclaimer: This is not an official Google product.